-We all know testicles are where sperm come from, and many male contraceptive methods involve manipulating the creation or motility of sperm.
-But how do they play their part in the reproductive system?
+Simply put, testicles are where sperm come from.
+And many male contraceptive methods involve preventing the creation of sperm, while others may disrupt sperm function of mature sperm.
+But how do testicles play their part in the reproductive system?

 Testicles are the two oval-shaped “balls” on either side of a male’s penis.
 When a male reaches sexual maturity, the two testicles, also called testes, start to produce and store millions of tiny sperm cells.
 The testes are oval-shaped and grow to be about 2 inches (5 centimeters) in length and 1 inch (3 centimeters) in diameter.